 The time and discipline that enabled major weight loss is also necessary for getting the best cosmetic outcomes.
 Ideal candidates are nonsmokers without any major medical issues like Diabetes whose weight has been stable for at least six months, if not longer.
 Often this is 18 months after the original weight loss surgery.
 Gastric bypass patients in particular must first stabilize their nutrition to be healthy enough for cosmetic surgery procedures, as adequate nutrition is essential to wound healing.
 Waiting a while after rapid weight loss also allows the skin to shrink, which can take up to two years.

 While gastric bypass surgery and other dramatic weight loss achieved through diet and exercise help to restore health, there are also a variety of cosmetic procedures that can help restore confidence in the event that unwanted excess skin remains.
-A skilled surgeon can help identify and prioritize appropriate procedures to help reach individual goals.
+A skilled doctor can help identify and prioritize appropriate procedures to help reach individual goals.